brianfrankcooper/YCSB/crate/Readme.md

 LICENSE file.
 -->

-# Couchbase Driver for YCSB
+# Crate Driver for YCSB
-This driver is a binding for the YCSB facilities to operate against a Couchbase Server cluster.
-It uses the official Couchbase Java SDK and provides a rich set of configuration options.
+This driver is a binding for the YCSB facilities to operate against a Crate Server cluster.
+It uses the official Crate JDBC and provides a rich set of configuration options.

+# Running tests

+Preferrable is to run using docker

+docker pull crate
+docker run -d -p 4200:4200 -p 4300:4300 crate crate

+Build module:
+mvn -pl com.yahoo.ycsb:crate-binding -am clean package

+Run:
+./bin/ycsb load crate -P workloads/workloada -P crate/src/main/conf/db.properties